 Scholarly Commons Citation

 Wolfman, Brian, "Representing the Unrepresented in Class Action Settlements" (1996).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1071.
+1071.